 There is only one adjustment to make on the type CN-J relay, namely, the overvoltage closing adjustment.
 This adjustment is made by means of the geared spring adjuster by rotating the adjuster pinion with a screwdriver as in the CN-33 relay.
 The range of overvoltage closing adjustment is set at the factory at 0 to 1.5 volts leading the network voltage 75 degrees with the resistor terminal screw in terminal No. 6.
-This range is sufficient for practically all applications; if it is necessary to use settings outside of this range the range can be changed by shifting the outer coil and iron assembly.
+This range is sufficient for practically all applications; if it is necessary to use settings outside of this range, the range can be changed by shifting the outer coil and iron assembly.

-Fig 8 shows the test diagram to be used for checking the range of adjustment and for adjusting the type CN-J relay in the laboratory.
+Figure 7 shows the test diagram to be used for checking the range of adjustment and for adjusting the type CN-J relay in the laboratory.
 The air core reactor shown in the diagram is similar to the 75° air core reactor used in testing the type CN-33 relay, and has an impedance of approximately 8 ohms.
 The amount of voltage drop across the reactor, which is the voltage impressed across the phasing coils, is determined by the ammeter shown in the circuit and can be adjusted by means of the variable resistance load.
 Care must be exercised in mounting the reactor to avoid changing its impedance.
-It should be mounted with non-magnetic materials away from iron or steel.
+It should be mounted with non-magnetic materials and away from iron or steel.

 The following is a brief description of the proper method of testing the type CN-J relay.
-Connect the relay exactly as shown in Fig. 8.
-First, see that the relay is mounted straight in a vertical plane and that the moving element is free from friction. check the position of the moving contact on the drum shaft.
+Connect the relay exactly as shown in Fig. 7.
+First, see that the relay is mounted straight in a vertical plane and that the moving element is free from friction.
+Then check the position of the moving contact on the drum shaft.
 The contact should move through equal angles on each side of a vertical line through the center of the shaft when the drum is rotated till it strikes its stop in both directions.
-Adjust the stationary contact screw to deflect the contact springs until the back of the contact almost touches the main supporting arm when the drum is rotated counterclockwise to its extreme position.
+Adjust the stationary contact screw to deflect the contact springs until the back of the contact almost touches the main supporting arm when the drum is rotated counter-clockwise to its extreme position.
 Securely lock the contact screw in this position by means of its associated thumb nut.
 See that the inner spiral spring support cannot touch the spring adjuster.
-The end play of the drum shaft should be adjusted to approximately 0.005 inch.
-Rotate the spiral spring adjuster until the moving contact arm comes to rest with contacts just open.